osintnethunter/WatcherPrime/README.md

 ## Installation

-Since the program uses several metasploit payloads for obvious reasons windows thinks its a virus.
+Since the program uses several metasploit payloads for obvious reasons windows defender mistakes it as a virus.
 Therefore to install it:

 1- Temporarily disable Windows Defender from your settings.